lawrenceagles/nodejs-in-action/chapter01-welcome-to-nodejs/08-ecmascript6-promise-chaining-complex/README.md

 > a more complex example using promise chaining

 ## Description
-Illustrates how promise chaining is done in a more intricate example.
+Illustrates how promise chaining is done in a more intricate examples.